 All Remaining Classes

 Vigilante, Shaman, Samurai, Druid, Assassin, Runeweaver, Shaolin, Ninja; these classes are forbidden or ignored within Tolgathan society.
 However as Humans Tolgathans have access to all classes and therefore could still choose one of these.
-Doing so however, would render then no longer a citezin, forever losing the status and citizenship, thereby becoming casteless and essentially treated as foreigners in their own lands.
+Doing so however, would render then no longer a citizen, forever losing the status and citizenship, thereby becoming casteless and essentially treated as foreigners in their own lands.